National and international leadership

 Professor Dame Glynis M. Breakwell DBE, DL

-She has been a Fellow of the British Psychological Society since 1984 and is a chartered health psychologist.
-In 2002 she was elected an Academician of the Academy of Social Sciences.
-In 2006 she became one of the 25 Honorary Fellows of the British Psychological Society.
+She has been a Fellow of the British Psychological Society since 1987 and is a chartered health psychologist.
+In 2002 she was elected an Academician of the Academy of Social Sciences, and in 2006 became an Honorary Fellow of the British Psychological Society – an accolade currently shared with just over 30 others.